 Once set up on your television, the Express offers access to Roku’s “Featured Free” section that will allow you to consume content at no cost.

 The no-cost options include news channels, select movies and popular network television shows.
 A trip to the Roku channel store via your remote will reveal quite a few free channels for download.
+Team Clark has reviewed many of the free television services, and we have a roundup of the best offerings available here.

 Here’s a look at some of the popular free content offered (subject to change):